 - a) Ayala Pharmaceuticals, Inc. (the "Company") was incorporated in November 2017.
 The Company is a clinical stage oncology company dedicated to developing and commercializing small molecule therapeutics for patients suffering from rare and aggressive cancers, primarily in genetically defined patient populations.
 The Company's current portfolio of product candidates, AL101 and AL102, target the aberrant activation of the Notch pathway with gamma secretase inhibitors. - b) In 2017, the Company entered into an exclusive worldwide license agreement with respect to AL101 and AL102.
 See note 5. - c) The Company's lead product candidates, AL101 and AL102, have completed preclinical and Phase 1 studies.
-AL101 is currently being evaluated in a Phase 2 trial (ACCURACY) in patients with recurrent/metastatic adenoid cystic carcinoma ("R/M ACC") bearing Notch-activating mutations is ongoing and a Phase 2 trial (TENACITY) in patients with notch activated triple negative breast cancer. - d) The Company has a wholly-owned Israeli subsidiary, Ayala-Oncology Israel Ltd. (the "Subsidiary"), which was incorporated in November 2017.
+AL102 is currently being evaluated in a pivotal Phase 2/3 trial (RINGSIDE) in patients with Desmoids tumors and is being evaluated in a Phase 1 clinical trial in combination with Novartis' BMCA targeting agent, WVT078, in Patients with relapsed/refractory Multiple Myeloma.
+AL101 is currently being evaluated in a Phase 2 trial (ACCURACY) in patients with recurrent/metastatic adenoid cystic carcinoma ("R/M ACC") bearing Notch-activating mutations is ongoing. - d) The Company has a wholly-owned Israeli subsidiary, Ayala-Oncology Israel Ltd. (the "Subsidiary"), which was incorporated in November 2017.

-Initial Public Offering and Related Transactions
+Initial Public Offering and Other Transactions

 On May 12, 2020, the Company completed the sale of shares of its common stock in its IPO.
-In connection with the IPO, the Company issued and sold 3,940,689 shares of common stock, including 274,022 shares associated with the partial exercise on June 4, 2020 of the underwriters' option to purchase additional shares, at a price to the public of \$15.00 per share, resulting in net proceeds to the Company of approximately \$52.2 million after deducting underwriting discounts and commissions and offering expenses payable by the Company.
+In connection with the IPO, the Company issued and sold 3,940,689 shares of its common stock, par value \$0.01 per share ("Common Stock") including 274,022 shares associated with the partial exercise on June 4, 2020 of the underwriters' option to purchase additional shares, at a price to the public of \$15.00 per share, resulting in net proceeds to the Company of approximately \$52.2 million after deducting underwriting discounts and commissions and offering expenses payable by the Company.
 All shares issued and sold were registered pursuant to a registration statement on Form S-1 (File No. 333-236942), as amended, declared effective by the U.S. Securities and Exchange Commission (the "Commission") on May 7, 2020.

-In connection with the IPO, the Company effected a one-for-two reverse stock split of its common stock which became effective on May 4, 2020.
-Upon the closing of the IPO, all of the outstanding shares of Series A preferred stock and Series B preferred stock automatically converted into an aggregate of 3,715,222 shares of common stock.
+In connection with the IPO, the Company effected a one-for-two reverse stock split of its Common Stock which became effective on May 4, 2020.
+Upon the closing of the IPO, all of the outstanding shares of Series A preferred stock and Series B preferred stock automatically converted into an aggregate of 3,715,222 shares of Common Stock.
 Subsequent to the closing of the IPO, there were no preferred shares outstanding.